symentis/BlackNest/README.md

 }
 ```

-Before we write a test for that function we add the specification, which is a function, taking `Input` and `Expected`, it return `Output` or it throws an Error.
+Before we write a test for that function we add the specification.
+The specification is a function,
+taking `Input` and `Expected`, it returns `Output` or it throws an Error (You don't need to have a return type).

 Inside the function, all assertions are performed via a DSL.
 For `Input` and `Expected` you can take whatever you want - Real Types, Tuples, Optionals.
 Feel free.